 Anthony Sprauve, spokesman for myFICO.com, the consumer education division of FICO

-John Ulzheimer, credit expert at Credit Sesame
+John Ulzheimer, president of consumer education at Credit Sesame

 Now that you know which is which, how do you find out who uses which one to determine your creditworthiness?
 Credit scores and credit reports are seen by more than just lenders.
 Employers, landlords and insurance companies also use one or both to evaluate consumers and help determine whether to do business with them.
 The following chart breaks down who sees what.